 March 12, March 19, and March 26 at 3:00-4:00pm.
 Grant prep sessions (We will explain the grant process, components and focus areas for this year) Click here to register

 April 1: Application deadline.
-Applications to be evaluated by a rubric system with ten organizations advancing to the second-round pitch.
+Applications to be evaluated by a rubric system with eight organizations advancing to the second-round pitch.
 Incomplete applications will be ineligible for consideration.

 Grant recipients must submit a final report.
 The final report will include results/outcomes of the project, lessons learned, obstacles encountered and any proposal for ongoing UWERV activity as a result of the grant work.

 For questions regarding grant guidelines or the application process, please attend the information sessions.
 Also, you may contact us at firstname.lastname@example.org.